New fpsclassico 2024 servers

 tx_packets: 39.80 Mp

-as seen there the server is overall very very similar to the previous secondary one that broke but a generation newer and from a proper server line up instead of a "regular" desktop/workstation one that at least should assure the fit for the purpose at hand (there) that is running a reliable 24/7 remote server. as noted there the server is just a small phased out amd based machine from the mid 2010's ideal for web hosting and other similar network intense services or even as a small kvm root hypervisor machine as infrastructure server. as seen in the original advertisement posted there these sold in the mid 2010's by the first hand provider at a 40 euros/month price which back them it was probably just a average deal.
+as seen there the server is overall very very similar to the previous secondary one that broke but a generation newer and from a proper server line up instead of a "regular" desktop/workstation one that at least should assure the fit for the purpose at hand (there) that is running a reliable 24/7 remote server. as noted there the server is just a small phased out amd based machine from the mid 2010's ideal for web hosting and other similar network intense services or even as a small kvm root hypervisor machine as infrastructure server. as seen in the original advertisement posted there these sold in the mid 2010's by the first hand provider at a 40 euros/month price which back then it was probably just a average deal.
 I got these now after being phased out by the first hand provider a decade later through a reseller at a very competitive reduced price of only 19 euros/month. quite frankly, any sort of fully fledged dedicated servers bellow the 20 euros/month tag (under normal circumstances) are pretty much unheard of (yeah you can get some machines bellow that price but all of them missing something, like disks [ex. nas storage], network [ex. no IPv4/NAT], cpu [ex. netbooks/arm], location [ex.
 Oceania] etc etc not a fully fledged capable server let alone a enterprise class one at the heart of Europe) so I'd say that this is probably the best deal around right now for the use being here.

 as for the hardware itself, this time the whole machine is a proprietary branded blade server from the server line up of top class manufacturer supermicro (a unit) instead of a main desktop/workstation repurposed as a dedicated server (like the now third spare web server) or just a third party server made up of different assembly parts (like the main server). apparently the whole thing (and likely along with the racks and rest of the back office infrastructure) just came like this from the factory. as already commented not really that I care about the brand or anything like that (what I do really care about is the hardware mostly) but at the end of the day when you deploy a server like this you at least have the assurance from a entire chain of production that the machine will be fit for the task at hand of running a 24/7 reliable server and that it will work as intended. in the other case such assurance relies in you (or worse the provider in this case) and that in the long run tends to show as can be seen which is why these kind of branded servers are typically billed as a extra so that's definitively a good plus for this server. as already commented in terms of overall hardware/performance the server is just a small improvement over the previous secondary server, nothing dramatic here. the previous server was a AM3 2.8-3.3 GHz six core 16 GiB DDR3 1333 MHz based machine and this one is AM3+ 2.3-3.3 GHz octa-core 16 GiB DDR3 1600 MHz based machine instead. in practice after using both these days it's basically just as fast as the previous secondary server or up to around a 25% faster depending in the workload, as said, just a small update. the cpu is branded as a octa-core by amd but in reality is split just in four modules that then feature two computing units each that then share some resources between them so it's not truly a real octa-core cpu in that sense (it depends in the actual workload) thus care must be taken when scheduling the different tasks to maximize its performance. at least the stand out feature of this cpu is that each of those modules feature 2 MiB of dedicated L2 cache for a total of 8 MiB of L2 cache which is a unusual amount for this kind of mid/low-tier cpus. for the frequency it seems that for up to 50% cpu usage (i.e. four cores) it locks at 2.6 GHz, considering the previous one was rated at 2.8 GHz and very rarely (if ever) it boosted (i.e. no need/"pressure") and giving the improved micro architecture (i.e. higher instruction/performance per clock) that's just what you need to run these servers.
 I mean, you just can check the monitoring pages for the servers these days, for the use being this server has just been working pretty much on par with the main one despite any technical comparisons between them.
 I think that that's the only benchmark that really counts here at the end of the day. for the rest about the hardware it's also a great improvement from the previous secondary server that not only the chipsets are newer (series 700 vs series 800 now) and dedicated (unfortunately no 3d gpu here either) that they are are also from a server line up instead of a regular desktop one. as already explained, not that it really makes a difference but at least you have a assurance from the manufacturer that the chipsets should have been designed and tested for 24/7 operation and server use and that therefor they should not just die at some point like that. as already figured out in the previous secondary server at the end of the day it doesn't matter if you attach some state of the art disk into some sata port of a motherboard, if the southbridge dies and/or malfunctions, you're done so that's not something that should be just overlooked and/or taken for granted like that. additionally although not as important this one do come with ECC memory as advertised in the deal and not with regular memory instead as was the case with the previous secondary server despite it claimed otherwise. in line with the rest of the stuff although not really as important/relevant for the use being, it's still always great to be able to get some memory errors before the entire system gets potentially corrupt/breaks so at least you might have a chance to do something about it in time.
 I mean, I wouldn't pay a extra for that (as it's typically the case) but I think that it's also great to have it included in the deal.